-Physically hauling cars is not the only job option in this industry.
-There are a variety of occupations in car hauling.
-Super Dispatch’s customers cover the entire industry, which is broken into three categories: shipper, broker, and carrier.
+Physically hauling cars is not the only option in this industry, with a variety of different occupations available.
+Super Dispatch’s customers cover the entire industry, which is broken into three categories: shippers, brokers, and carriers.

 The supply of cars that need moving comes from Shippers and the car-movers are Carriers.
 Between these two are Brokers.

-Brokers are the middle-men between shippers and carriers.
-Because shippers are not in the auto transport industry, finding carriers is a challenge for them.
-Often this means shippers hand over load offers to brokers instead, who then find carriers for a finder’s fee.
+Auto transport brokers are the middle-men between shippers and carriers.
+Because shippers are not in the auto transport industry, finding carriers can be a challenge for them.
+This often means shippers hand over load offers to brokers instead, who then find carriers for a finder’s fee.
 This is usually a percentage of the load price.
 These fees are why carriers hate brokers; they see brokerages as a necessary and expensive evil to find loads.
-“Brokers make car haulers broke” is one of the least colorful phrases a new car hauler will find in this industry.
+“Brokers make car haulers broke” is one of the least colorful phrases a new car hauler may hear in this industry.

 There are absolutely dishonest brokerages that prey on unsuspecting carriers.
 But brokers need relationships just like carriers do; if a broker messes up a good relationship, his entire business is in the toilet.

-If you’re here, you know who a carrier is and what he does.
-But you might not know that not all car-carrying is created equal!
-There are about three job options for drivers:
+If you’re here, you know who a carrier is and what they do.
+But you might not know that not all types of car hauling is created equal!
+In general, there are three different types of car haulers:

 Company drivers are employees, usually of larger companies with anywhere from 10 – 500 trucks.
-You may have heard of big companies like Swift.
-Companies like Swift employ a majority of drivers in the industry.
-This form of employment is ideal for new drivers; the pay and benefits are okay but the work is consistent and drivers are not liable for damages.
-Sometimes, these companies will pay for CDL schooling and driving practice in exchange for work contracts or payment programs.
+You may have heard of big companies such as Swift, which employs a majority of drivers in the industry.
+This form of employment is ideal for new drivers; the pay and benefits are okay but the work is consistent and drivers aren’t liable for damages.
+These companies will sometimes pay for CDL schooling and driving practice in exchange for work contracts or payment programs.

 Fleets: Jack Cooper, United Road